datadesk/census-data-downloader/README.md

   ztcas                      Download ZIP Code tabulation areas
 ```

 Before you can use it you will need to add your CENSUS_API_KEY to your environment.
-Here's one quick way to do that:
+If you don't have an API key, you can go [here.](https://api.census.gov/data/key_signup.html) Here's one quick way to do that:

 ```bash
 $ export CENSUS_API_KEY='<your API key>'